ugorichie/www.gravityso.com.ng/README.md

   2-  Reducing mismanagement of resources by unqualified engineers.

-  3- Potentially increasing structure standard in the country
+  3- Potentially increasing structure standard in the country.

-  4- Eliminate unqualified engineers from the society
+  4- Eliminate unqualified engineers from the society.

                                     TABLE OF CONTENTS